How to Plan a Ladies Weekend in Erie’s Lake Erie Wine Country [2026]

-You want to plan a memorable weekend but it can be difficult to find just the right place to stay and something entertaining to do.
-After 13 years of hosting ladies groups like yours, I am going to try to answer all of your questions about planning a ladies weekend in Lake Erie Wine Country.
-If you have additional questions, please reach out to me.
-Text me, Lynne Clement, at 814-566-4722.
+You want to plan a memorable weekend, but it can be difficult to find just the right place to stay and something entertaining to do.
+After 15 years of hosting ladies’ groups like yours, I am going to try to answer all of your questions about planning a ladies’ weekend in Lake Erie Wine Country.
+If you have additional questions, reach out to me Lynne Clement, at 814-566-4722.

-The trail of over 20 wineries known as Lake Erie Wine Country begins 10 miles east of downtown Erie, Pennsylvania and extends into nearby New York State.
-A large concentration of wineries is located in the town called North East, Pennsylvania.
-North East offers 10 wineries, a quaint shopping district, miles of Lake Erie shores and scenic vineyards, making it an ideal place to stay for your wine tasting getaway.
+The trail of over 20 wineries known as Lake Erie Wine Country begins 10 miles east of downtown Erie, Pennsylvania, and extends into nearby New York State.
+A large concentration of wineries is located in the town of North East, Pennsylvania.
+North East offers 12 wineries, a quaint shopping district, miles of Lake Erie shoreline, and scenic vineyards, making it an ideal place to stay for your wine-tasting getaway.

 Once you stay in a vacation rental home with your girlfriends, you may never want to stay in a hotel again.
 There’s something to be said for sitting around a campfire with a glass of wine, hanging out family-style in your pajamas, sharing a cup of coffee in the morning, and making meals together.
 These rituals, in the comfort and privacy of a home, allow maximum bonding time when you are not out exploring.

-Bed and breakfasts and hotels may make more financial sense for small groups who only need one room.
+Bed-and-breakfasts and hotels may make more financial sense for small groups that only need one room.
 There are plenty of lodging options for smaller groups in Lake Erie Wine Country.
 But when your group needs more than one room, the economics of a vacation rental home are attractive, and the comfort cannot be matched.

 When you’re the planner, you’ll want to suggest some things to do for your weekend and get the input of others in your group.
 That can be a challenge if you’re starting from scratch.
 While every group has different interests and ultimately a different itinerary, many of our groups have a similar plan.
-Let me suggest some ideas that you can run by your group to make your planning easier.
 Here’s what a typical weekend can look like.

 Friday Arrival & Catch Up

-Many ladies groups arrive late Friday afternoon and use Friday evening to stay in and catch-up.
-Some groups schedule a private in-home event (see the list below) but many groups are happy to just be together.
-Dinner can be as simple as each person bringing an appetizer to share, or ordering pizza and salads delivered from Michael’s, or going out to a nearby restaurant such as Noosa North East (open seasonally) at the North East Marina, just 1.4 miles away.
-Noosa’s incredible view overlooking the Marina and Lake Erie is a spectacular venue for sunset watching and the cocktails are Instagram-worthy.
+Arrive late Friday afternoon and use Friday evening to stay in and catch-up.
+Many groups are happy to just be together.
+Dinner can be as simple as each person bringing an appetizer to share, or ordering pizza and salads delivered from Michael’s.

-But you don’t need to go anywhere to watch our fabulous sunsets.
+You don’t need to go anywhere to watch our fabulous sunsets.
 The lake entrance is just 30 to 100 steps from our rental homes.
-Take some wine to the picnic area at the lake and build a campfire as you watch the sun set.
-Once the sun dips below the horizon, stay a little longer and enjoy the “afterglow” of colorful sky and linger around the camp fire at the beach.
+Take some wine to the picnic area at the lake and build a campfire as you watch the sunset.
+Once the sun dips below the horizon, stay a little longer and enjoy the “afterglow” of the colorful sky and linger around the campfire at the beach.

-Saturday is winery touring day (or spa or shopping day).
-The early risers or energetic ones in your group can take a long walk or bike ride on our scenic country roads.
+Saturday is winery touring day (or spa or thrift shopping day).
+The early risers in your group can take a long walk on our scenic country roads.
 Or, schedule a private morning yoga class for your group at the cottage.
-Then, hang out together with morning coffee while getting ready for a day of wine tasting.
-A quick and fun breakfast can include an assortment of custom donuts from the Little Shop of Donuts.
+Then, hang out together with morning coffee while getting ready for a day of wine tasting/shopping.
+A quick and fun breakfast can include an assortment of custom donuts from the Little Shop of Donuts or grab and go with coffee and breakfast from The Bean Coffee House.

-Wineries generally open for tasting at 10 or 11am and close between 4 and 5pm.
+Wineries generally open for tasting at 10 or 11 am.
+Many close between 4 and 5 pm.
 The opening and closing times vary for each winery and by the season.
-For planning purposes, as you create your itinerary, be sure to check the opening time for your first winery and closing time for your last winery.
+As you create your itinerary, be sure to check the opening time for your first winery and the closing time for your last winery.
 Pick a handful of wineries to visit and think about where to stop for lunch during your tour.
-Trust me, you don’t want to go wine tasting on an empty stomach.
+You don’t want to go wine tasting on an empty stomach.
+All those little samples add up.

-Many of my ladies groups love the eclectic and funky Skunk & Goat Tavern for dinner.
-A favorite restaurant of the locals is Johnny B’s Restaurant where the soups (e.g., buffalo chicken wing or cheeseburger), sauces, and most of the food are made from scratch.
-If anyone in your group has a gluten sensitivity, Johnny B’s, Freeport, and Michael’s all have gluten free options.
-After dinner, gather at the lake for the sunset, relax around a campfire at the cottage, lounge around in your pajamas, or watch chick flicks on our 55″ smart tv.
+Many of my ladies’ groups love the eclectic Skunk & Goat Tavern for dinner.
+I also like Brazill’s on Main, in Westfield, NY.
+After dinner, gather at the lake for the sunset, relax around a campfire at the cottage, lounge around in your pajamas, or watch chick flicks on our 55″ smart TV.

 Ice cream is good any day, any time, any season.
-When the craving hits, I strongly recommend The Straw Hat Ice Cream and Sundae Shoppe, open year round.
+I strongly recommend The Straw Hat Ice Cream and Sundae Shoppe, which is open year-round.
 You don’t have to be a Nittany Lion to appreciate the Penn State Berkey ice cream sold here.
 But for Penn Staters, “the Creamery” ice cream will take you back down memory lane.
-Buckeye fans may prefer the soft serve or the Perry’s brand hard serve ice cream. 🙂

 Sunday Morning Finale